Check out these great films that AHT has featured at past events.

 - A Fierce Green Fire (2012) An exploration of the environmental movement – grassroots and global activism spanning fifty years from conservation to climate change.

 - Marion Stoddart – The Work of 1000 (2011) This film outlines the efforts of Marion Stoddart, who organized a massive citizen effort to clean up the Nashua River.
-The film provides a model for effective leadership and advocacy that we can use to drive positive change in the world today.

 - No Family History (2009) One hundred and eighty-two thousand women will contract breast cancer this year.
 Forty-one thousand will die of it; every eleven minutes we will lose another woman to the disease.
 This documentary film makes these statistics real by following one woman who is diagnosed, treated and recovers from breast cancer.

 - Addicted to Plastic (2008) The film details plastic’s path over the last 100 years and provides a wealth of expert interviews on practical and cutting edge solutions to recycling, toxicity and biodegradability.